and it doesn't matter who you think you are

 - Almost any time Bender operates a scam business, he calls it "Honest Bender's [insert business description here]."

-We'll take it!
-Wally:
+Drakken: We'll take it!

-No, I mean we'll take it.
+Drakken: No, I mean we'll take it.
 Shego!

 (Drakken and Shego steal the weather machine.)

-- In the 1943 Disney cartoon The Flying Jalopy, Donald Duck runs into Ben Buzzard, the seedy proprietor of a "
+- Disney: In the 1943 cartoon The Flying Jalopy, Donald Duck runs into Ben Buzzard, the seedy proprietor of a "

 wreckedUsed" airplane dealership.
 Ben is even nastier than most characters of this type; not only does he sell Donald the eponymous flying jalopy, he also attempts to knock Donald off as part of an insurance scam.

-- In one Tiny Toons short, Buster went to a bike dealer who claims his bikes will be perfect or he'll eat a bucket of scorpions.
-Naturally, the bike fails to stay together for the initial "Warranty" length, and refuses to give Buster his refund or admitted that he sold shoddy bikes.
+- Tiny Toons: In one short, Buster went to a bike dealer who claims his bikes will be perfect or he'll eat a bucket of scorpions.
+Naturally, the bike fails to stay together for the initial "Warranty" length and refuses to give Buster his refund or admitted that he sold shoddy bikes.
 Naturally, he makes good on his promise at the end (except in the version that aired on Nickelodeon).

-- Swindle, from the Transformers Generation 1 cartoon (and comics), is a giant transforming robot con artist.
-He once sold the rest of the Combaticons to the Russians (the equivalent of selling his own brothers), and has complained when being shot because it damaged his own resale value.
+- Swindle, from the Transformers: Generation 1 cartoon (and comics), is a giant transforming robot con artist.
+He once sold the rest of the Combaticons to the Russians (the equivalent of selling his own brothers) and has complained when being shot because it damaged his own resale value.

 - His alternative continuity counterpart in Transformers Animated proudly continues the tradition with some blatant conning and extortion-at-many-gun(s)point thrown in for maximum profit.
-He's honest in that the things he sells tends to be exactly as he described them... but he makes absolutely no guarantees about not walking over and selling your opponent just what he needs to counter your expensive new upgrades and leave the fight at a standstill.
+He's honest in that the things he sells tend to be exactly as he described them... but he makes absolutely no guarantees about not walking over and selling your opponent just what he needs to counter your expensive new upgrades and leave the fight at a standstill.